laravel/docs/pulse.md

 <a name="filtering"></a>
 ### Filtering

 As we have seen, many [recorders](#recorders) offer the ability to, via configuration, "ignore" incoming entries based on their value, such as a request's URL.
 It may be useful to filter out records based on other factors, such as the currently authenticated user.
-As an example, you might not want to record entries from "admin" users.
+To filter out records you may pass a closure to the `filter` method within the `app/Providers/AppServiceProvider.php` file.

-To filter out records you may pass a closure to the `filter` method within the `app/Providers/AppServiceProvider.php` file's `boot` method and return `true` for records you would like to capture:
+As an example, you might want to filter out records for "admin" users:

 ```php
 use Illuminate\Support\Facades\Auth;